pulibrary/dpul-collections/README.md

 1. `BRANCH=<branch> ./bin/deploy staging`

 For more details about an individual deployment, and to view logs, go to the `jobs` section of our [nomad UI](nomad.lib.princeton.edu).

+### Restart Indexing Pipeline

+The following commands should be run in the shell:

+1. Rehydration (full pipeline re-run): `DpulCollections.IndexingPipeline.Figgy.HydrationConsumer.start_over!()`
+1. Retransformation (Transform & Index): `DpulCollections.IndexingPipeline.Figgy.TransformationConsumer.start_over!`
+1. Reindex (Index Only): `DpulCollections.IndexingPipeline.Figgy.IndexingConsumer.start_over!`

+Note: This will use the same cache_version, overwriting the current solr documents and cached records.

 ### Connecting to Staging Shell or IEX Console